Hoplology: 1800s – The accidental hoplologists: Burton & Pitt-Rivers

 Several pioneering anthropologists were also contributing to the field of hoplology while Burton was active.
-A retired military officer who fought in the Crimean War, A.H.L.
-Pitt-Rivers developed a now outdated view of human evolution.
+A retired military officer who fought in the Crimean War, Augustus Pitt Rivers developed a now-outdated view of human evolution.
 Cultures, he concluded, evolved through time from technologically simpler societies to technologically complex societies.
 In other words, progress is an integral aspect of human history.
-Primitive Warfare 2.
+"Primitive Warfare 2."
 Oxford: The Journal of the Royal United Service Institution Vol. XII 1868 NO. LI.
-Working in the Trobriand Islands (just off Australia) around the time of WWI, the renowned Anthropologist Bronislaw Malinowski also delved into the field of hoplology.
-"War and Weapons Among the Natives of the Trobriand Islands".
-Man.
-Vol. 20 pg.10-12 (1920).
+Working in the Trobriand Islands (just off Australia) around the time of WWI, anthropologist Bronisław Malinowski also delved into the field of hoplology.